 - Consider what color you are painting, yellowing is more easily noticeable over white and light colors, but can still happen with dark colors.

 - If you are experiencing yellowing with water-based topcoats, it is most likely an issue with preparation rather than with the topcoat itself.

 - All woods have tannins and topcoat can leech these out of your wood, whether immediately or overtime.

 - Protect yourself!
-With whites, always use a stain and odor-blocking primer such as Dixie Belle Boss or a shellac based primer like Zinsser Bin before painting.
+With whites, always use a stain and odor-blocking primer or a shellac based primer like Zinsser Bin before painting.

 - Certain woods are more likely to bleed, contain heavier oils, and may require extra coats of stain-blocking primer to prevent yellowing.
 A few of these are mahogany, pine knots, oak, cedar, and Douglas fir.
 Think of woods that tend to have heavy sap, odors, usually perform better outdoors, all of these are because of their heavier oil content.